 - An alternative is to take the MBTI assessment online—although not as thorough as a consultation, it's a good place to start.

 Preferences Over Time

 As I've already mentioned, personality preferences start to emerge at an early age but are only really established around late adolescence and early adulthood.
 Young people will tend to display their preferences more obviously than older people who've learned to adapt them, although the education system of different countries can disadvantage children with some preferences (for example the US education system tends to favor children with a preference for Extraversion while other cultures may favor children with an Introverted style).

 As you encounter situations where success relies on behaving in a way counter to your preferences, you will learn to adapt your working style and your preferences will become less obvious to people over time.
-Your underlying preferences won't fundamentally change (although you may find yourself moving away from the end of the scale on one or more of the dimensions), but how obvious they are to the outside world will change.

 For most people this is perfectly normal and an essential part of functioning effectively in the workplace and in society.
 But if you take it too far and find yourself in a career which requires you to constantly or regularly behave in a way that is opposed to your natural preference, you'll wind up frustrated, tense and maybe burnt out.
 Everything will be much more effort than it would have been if it came naturally to you and the extra effort needed will mean you're less effective.

 So if you're doing a job which just doesn't fit your personality preferences, now might be the time to take stock and identify what works better for you.